-Part of the business planning process is writing business objectives that are translated into actionable goals.
+Businesses need to plan to be successful.
+An important part of the business planning process is determining business objectives that are translated into actionable business goals.

 SMART Goals are: